 An ultraviolet C lamp emits short-wave ultraviolet light that kills airborne microorganisms captured on the HEPA media surface.
-UV-C light is the same technology used by hospitals for sanitization, killing 99.9% of germs, which can cause colds or flu.
-Assure the brand you select does not generate ozone by checking HERE.
+UV-C light is the same technology used by hospitals for sanitization, killing 99.9 percent of germs, which can cause colds or flu.
+Check to make sure the brand you select does not generate ozone.

 TIP #5: Avoid Ozone Producing Filtration